An AI system to help scientists write expert-level empirical software: Discussion

 \section{Discussion}

-Our work introduces an AI-based system that drives a Tree Search (TS) with a Large Language Model (LLM) to systematically create and improve software for scientific tasks.
-By defining the problem of creating scientific software as a search for a program whose output maximizes a quality score, we convert software creation into a “scorable task”, producing empirical software.
-Our method is novel in its LLM-driven rewriting approach, which allows for the flexible integration of domain knowledge and external research ideas.
+Our work introduces ERA, an AI-based system that drives a Tree Search (TS) with a Large Language Model (LLM) to systematically create and improve software for scientific tasks.
+By defining the problem of creating scientific software as a search for a program whose output maximizes a quality score, we convert software creation into a ``scorable task'', producing empirical software.
+ERA is novel in its LLM-driven rewriting approach, which allows for the flexible integration of domain knowledge and external research ideas.
 The ability of frontier LLMs to closely follow instructions enables efficient exploration of research ideas.
-Our method builds upon ideas from several distinct but related areas of research: Genetic Programming, Generative Programming, the application of LLMs to code, Automated Machine Learning (AutoML), and agents for scientific discovery.
+ERA builds upon ideas from several distinct but related areas of research: Genetic Programming, Generative Programming, the application of LLMs to code, Automated Machine Learning (AutoML), Combining LLMs and Search, and agents for scientific discovery.

-{\it Genetic Programming} — The idea of automatically evolving computer programs to solve a problem is not new.
-Genetic Programming (GP) provides a foundation to our work.
+{\it Genetic Programming} — Genetic Programming (GP) provides a foundation to our work.
 In GP, a population of programs is iteratively improved using evolutionary principles like selection, crossover, and mutation.
-The fitness of each program is determined by a "fitness function," which is directly analogous to our "quality score"~\cite{koza1994genetic}.
+The fitness of each program is determined by a ``fitness function,'' which is directly analogous to our ``quality score''~\cite{koza1994genetic}.
 While GP has been successful, it traditionally relies on random mutations and structured recombination of code fragments (e.g., swapping sub-trees in an abstract syntax tree).
-A key difference in our system is the use of an LLM to perform intelligent, semantic-aware "mutations" by rewriting the code, which can produce more complex and meaningful variations than the random changes typical in GP.
+Prior to the widespread adoption of large language models, GP systems successfully incorporated human expertise by restricting the search space using formal grammars or leveraging structural code metrics to bias the evolutionary search~\cite{schweim2021using}.
+A key difference in ERA is the use of an LLM to perform intelligent, semantic-aware "mutations" by rewriting the code, which can produce more complex and meaningful variations than the random changes typical in GP.